doctorfree/MirrorCommand/README.md

 - CONF_SUBDIRS="Artists JAV Models Photographers"

 In most cases you will only need to set the IP address and MMM-Remote-Control API key.
+And the MMM-Remote-Control API key is set by the `showkeys` command after the `mirrorkeys` file has been configured with the API key.
+So usually the only thing you will need to modify by hand in the `mirror` script is the IP address setting.

 If you have not configured an API key for MagicMirror remote control then set the apikey to blank ( <code>apikey=</code> ).